CHC50421

 This unit describes the skills and knowledge required to respond to the needs of clients who may be experiencing crisis situations.
 It requires the worker to apply a person-centred approach, use effective communication and interpersonal skills, and apply relevant knowledge to develop and provide an appropriate service response.

-This unit describes the knowledge and skills required to identify and respond to the needs of clients who may be experiencing domestic and family violence, including responding to immediate intervention and support needs.
+This unit covers the knowledge and skills required to recognise and respond appropriately to domestic and family violence.
+This includes understanding the dynamics of domestic and family violence, identifying signs of domestic and family violence, and responding safely and effectively to disclosures of domestic and family violence.

 This unit describes the performance outcomes, skills and knowledge required to enable young people to participate in the decision making that affects their lives.